wvu-irl/kinova-ros/README.md

 ## Report a Bug
-Any bugs, issues or suggestions may be sent to ros@kinovarobotics.com.
+Any bugs, issues or suggestions may be sent to support@kinova.ca